 PaperCut Software’s applications PaperCut NG and MF, are the ideal solutions for introducing print quotas.
 PaperCut NG and MF use a monetary-based (or unit-based) approach allowing administrators to charge different amounts for different types of printers and print jobs.
 For example the system administrator may define a low cost on the high volume black and white printer and a large cost on a color printer.
 This ensures users ‘think’ before they press the print button!
 The monetary-based approach ensures users are restricted to sensible use but still leaves the flexibility in the end-users’ hands (i.e. do I really need color for this document?).
 See Why use currency-based print accounting for more on that.

 In summary, implementing print quotas will:

 In a large school, college, university or education based organization, you might like to consider running a stricter quota based system by requiring users to pay for their printing upfront or in arrears.
 This is referred to as a user-pays pre-paid or bill-back system, or a print charging system.
-Again PaperCut NG can help implement such as system with features such as its web-based administration and Pre-Paid/TopUp Cards.
+Again PaperCut MF or NG can help implement such a system with features such as its web-based administration and Pre-Paid/TopUp Cards.

 The PaperCut NG software for Windows, Apple Mac, and Linux (CUPS/Samba/LPR) is available for download as a Free 40 day trial.
 It will work with most printer, MFD and copier makes.

 Find out more about cost-control and waste-saving techniques over on Discover print cost control with charging and quotas.